Building a Successful Marketing Program

 Location: Independence Seaport Museum

 Philadelphia, PA 19106

-David W. Brown has helped guide the strategic marketing direction for nonprofit and other mission-focused organizations throughout his 30+ year career.
+David W. Brown, assistant professor of instruction, Department of Strategic Communication, Temple University, has helped guide the strategic marketing direction for nonprofit and other mission-focused organizations throughout his 30+ year career.

 He founded BrownPartners, which became one of the most decorated minority-owned ad agencies in the history of Philadelphia’s advertising industry.